Narrative

 Connections Across Scripture

-Jesus links His exorcisms to the finger of God, revealing the kingdom’s arrival through acts of power and mercy.
+Jesus attributes His exorcisms to the finger of God, directly linking His ministry to the same divine power seen in Egypt.

 Glossary